kinduff/spree_openpay/README.md

     On the auth token field, add your Openpay private key.

     On the public auth token field, add your Openpay public private key.
+(Openpay Card Only)

     On the openpay field, add your Openpay Merchant ID.